lkozyr/weatherium-app/README.md

  - [ipstack.com](https://ipstack.com/) - Allows to define current user's city by IP
  - [openweathermap.org](https://openweathermap.org) - Provides current weather and 5 day forecast
  - [timezonedb.com/](https://timezonedb.com/) - Allows to define GMT offset in the specified city (GMT offset is then used to convert sunrise and sunset UTC time to local time in that city)
+ - [splashbase.co](https://www.splashbase.co/) - Provides quality photos used as a background image

 ## Icons and fonts